g1raffi/doc/content/kubernetes/chaos-engineering/litmus/blog/litmus-blog.md

 ### In practice

-Defining a empirical approach to chaotic behaviour can follow these four steps:
+Defining an empirical approach to chaotic behaviour can follow these four steps:

 1. Define a 'steady state' with measurable output of your system in normal circumstances
 2. Create a hypothesis that your system will continue under chaotic behaviour the same as in normal every day business
-3. Introduce scenarios that reflect real world events (Application crashes, Memory shortage, ...)
+3. Introduce scenarios that reflect real world events (application crashes, memory shortage, ...)
 4. Verify your hypothesis by comparing the difference in the steady state and the behaviour in the chaotic world

 Resulting from these scenarios you will either gain confidence from the start, or you will detect weaknesses in your system that you will improve.